-Learning Agreement
+Learning Agreement & Change Form

-It is important that you complete the Learning Agreement form (see above under Credit Transfer and Grades) and obtain the required signatures before you depart so that you have confirmation of the credit you will be receiving.
-Only those courses listed and approved on the Learning Agreement form will transfer.
+It is important that you complete the Learning Agreement form and the Learning Agreement Change form (see above under Credit Transfer and Grades) and obtain the required signatures so that you have confirmation of the credit you will be receiving.
+Only those courses listed and approved on the Learning Agreement Change form will transfer.
 Any student that submits an incomplete Learning Agreement form, takes courses different from those listed, or does not seek prior approval for courses will not receive transfer credit.
 All changes require the expressed, written consent of Study Abroad & Exchange and your BSM Academic Counselor.
 It is EACH STUDENT'S responsibility to contact Study Abroad & Exchange and your BSM Academic Counselor, for approval, before adding, dropping, or changing a course.
+The Learning Agreement Change Form is intended to reflect changes made to the student's schedule after arrival and once they finalize their host university class schedule.
+This form also requires a signature from Freeman Study Abroad & Exchange as well as from the student's BSM Academic Counselor.